acasadoquijada/Loan-Calculator/README.md

-# loan-application
+# Loan Application

-Application for calculating loans developed in ReactJS
+This applications has been developed in the Modern JavaScript definitive guide course from Udemy.

+The project consits in an small application for calculating loans according to the user's input.